Lie monads and dualities: Lie monads and comonads

 is a Lie monad.
-Indeed, it is easily checked that $\H(C,-)$ is additive and the antisymmetry and Jabobi identity for the Lie monad are verified using the corresponding properties of $\Upsilon_C$ and $\gamma_C$. \end{example}
+Indeed, it is easily checked that $\H(C,-)$ is additive and the antisymmetry and Jabobi identity for the Lie monad are verified using the corresponding properties of $\Upsilon_C$ and $\gamma_C$.
+Similar to \prref{liemonadfromYBliealgebra}, on shows that this construction is functorial. \end{example}